CodingRobots/tos-rit-projects-seminar/doc/final_project_rubric.rst

 Does it hook into http://identi.ca?
     5 points

+Does it pull profiles from http://gravitar.com?
+	5 points

 Is the documentation localized in another common language (e.g. German, Spanish, Russian)
     20 points per language.